Sarthak210905/Viberaze/README.md

 # Viberaze - Complete Ecommerce Platform

 A modern, full-featured ecommerce website built with React, Firebase, and Tailwind CSS.
 Viberaze is a comprehensive online shopping platform with all the essential features needed for a production-ready ecommerce business.
+It includes user authentication, product management, shopping cart functionality, payment integration, and an admin dashboard for managing products and orders.

 ## 🚀 Features